noiz-x/Stunning-Gaaris-Snaget/README.md

 # Arduino Blinker

 A simple yet effective Arduino project that blinks an LED, perfect for beginners learning the basics of microcontroller programming.
-This project was designed and prototyped using Tinkercad, ensuring that both the circuit and code are straightforward and easy to follow.
+This project was designed and prototyped using Wokwi, ensuring that both the circuit and code are straightforward and easy to follow.

 ## Table of Contents